reversinghub/GCC-Fun/README.md

 # GCC-Fun

-This repository contains interesting tricks, twists and cool features of GNU Compiler Collection
+This repository contains interesting tricks, twists and cool features of GNU Compiler Collection which could be used to execute code outside of the main function (before, after, or as a response to certain triggers).

 ```
  ██████╗  ██████╗ ██████╗    ███████╗██╗   ██╗███╗   ██╗